jzacsh/jzacsh-www/input/about.md

 * [etherback][]<br />
   etherback is a bash script to automatically backup any etherpad (or any raw–text source) document.
-Specifically, its made to run in cron, as this scirpt doesn't bother creating new backup files if it sees an old backup with the same contents already exists in its destination directory.
+Its made to run in cron, as this script doesn't create new backup files if it finds the contents are already backed up somewhere.
   <div class="fork">
   To fork this, run: <input
     value="curl -s https://raw.github.com/jzacsh/bin/master/share/etherback" />